asamuzaK/urlSanitizer/README.md

 ### Neutralizing Hallucinated Schemes
 LLMs generate URLs based on statistical linguistic patterns rather than factual databases.
-As a result, they frequently hallucinate plausible-looking but non-existent or hazardous URI schemes (e.g., `ai-agent://`, `host-settings:`).
+As a result, they may generate hallucinate plausible-looking but non-existent or hazardous URI schemes (e.g., `ai-agent://`, `host-settings:`).
 By operating on a whitelist approach, `url-sanitizer` automatically denies any unrecognized or unregistered protocols.
 This strict blocking prevents non-existent or hallucinated schemes from inadvertently triggering application-specific or OS-level protocol hijacking.